Popular Paris Tourist Attractions in France

 Eiffel Tower

-Who can miss out on the Eiffel Tower, one of the iconic Paris landmarks that has shaped the city's history, which stands as a symbol of French ingenuity and charm.
+Who can miss out on the Eiffel Tower, one of the iconic Paris attractions and landmarks that has shaped the city's history, which stands as a symbol of French ingenuity and charm.
 This majestic structure offers stunning views of the cityscape, especially for those who ascend to the very top, and known worldwide, it attracts millions of visitors each year, making this a must-see destination for anyone embarking on a journey through the City of Lights.

 Pompidou Centre